a-sriel/project-2/devlog.md

 I have several shared parameters in my thread_code already, including the manager, the safe, the door occupancy, etc. but I may need to add more to ensure the bank simulation runs as intended.

 Some unexpected behavior I have encountered: threads for a respective function need to join after they have been created, or there will be synchronization errors when running the program.
 I have implemented a basic outline for the teller function now, and am attempting to develop a introduceSelf() function to allow a customer to pass its id along to a teller.

+I have successfully implemented my first interaction between (one of three) teller threads and the customer threads.
+I might scrap the introduceSelf() function because it seems unnecessary - it seems like most (all?) interactions in this program can be simulated using semaphores and global variables.